 Touring Europe regulary, new material was flowing from Heyman and Pedersen, and with a mere eleven months a new album was released.
 Simply entitled "The DeSoto Caucus" it attempted to capture the vibe of the direction the band was moving live and was released to critical acclaim on April 4th 2014.

-After touring the album, the band decided to take more time to do the follow-up, and nearly three years of focused work later their new album "4" was released on January 27th 2017.
+After touring the album, the band decided to take more time to do the follow-up, and nearly three years of focused work later their latest album "4" was released on January 27th 2017.

 Liner notes from third album "The DeSoto Caucus":